 - Sauté onions, peppers and sausage to precook them.

-- Let that cool then add it to some beaten eggs, almond flour and cheese.
+- Let that cool then place into a mixing bowl and add the beaten eggs, almond flour and cheese.

-- Mix and form little cookies and then place on a silicone covered cookie sheet.
+- Mix and form little cookies and then place on a silicone baking mat or parchment paper covered baking sheet.

 - Bake at 375 degrees F for about 8-10 minutes.

-This recipe made a batch of 12 sizable cookies.
-I would eat two for breakfast personally.
+This recipe made a batch of 12 sizable breakfast cookies.
+Personally I would eat two for breakfast.
 There are only 2.9g of carbs per cookie and 8.2g protein so to me that’s a decent breakfast.

-Well I hope you like these healthy breakfast cookies as much as I do.
-If you are on a low carb diet, sometimes variety is helpful.
+Well I hope you like these healthy keto breakfast cookies as much as I do.
+If you are on a low carb diet having something you can eat on the go is helpful.
 Even if you aren’t low carbing it, I think you and your family will like these because they are quite tasty.
-And for those doing Weight Watchers, each cookie is 4 Smart Points.
 Enjoy!

 127 cals / 8.9g fat / 3.3g carbs / 0.4g fiber / 8.2g protein = net carbs 2.9g